benslack19/benslack19.github.io/_posts_drafts/2022-09-23-SR-retrospective.md

 including The Book of Why, Bayesian Data Analyais, Gelman and Hill, Causal Inference: The Mixtape, etc.

 # Imperfections
+Why would he not explain statistical procedures further?

 - Some errors?
 - Many datasets are small, great teaching examples, not super realistic
 - Culture change with others (e.g. mixed effects model)